MaxPhal/nnUNet4SoilXrayCT/README.md

 Miniforge is a lightweight version of Anaconda that helps you install and manage Python and other software packages efficiently.
 It’s designed for flexibility and supports open-source package management with Conda, making it ideal for scientific computing and data analysis.
 We recommend the distribution [Miniforge](https://github.com/conda-forge/miniforge#miniforge3).
 For ease-of-use, it is recommended to install it for your use only and to add Conda to the PATH variable during installation.

 ## 1.2.
 Install devbio-napari
 Napari is an open-source tool for viewing and analyzing large 2D and 3D images, commonly used in scientific research.
 It provides an interactive, user-friendly interface for exploring image data, making annotations, and applying analysis techniques.
-What we love so much about it is that it is scriptable which makes it really easy to work with.
+What we love so much about Napari is that it is scriptable which makes it really easy to work with.
 We recommend devbio-napari, a distribution of [Napari](https://github.com/haesleinhuepf/devbio-napari) with a set of plugins for bioimage analysis.
+In our workflow, we used Napari to perform image annotation.
 Please use the following command in your Miniforge terminal to install devbio-napari.
 ````
 mamba create --name venv python=3.11 devbio-napari pyqt -c conda-forge
 ````